TrafficPLANit/PLANitPy2J/README.md

 # Dependency on Java Projects

-There is a directory "share" which holds JAR files for the Java projects this repositry relies on.
+There is a directory "share" which holds JAR files for the Java projects this repository relies on.
 The "share/planit" directory contains a single JAR file compiling all PLANit-Java resources needed for PLANitPy2J to work. the "share/py4j" directory contains the Py4J jar required to setup the interface between PLANit-Java and PLANit-Python.

 Any changes to any of the PLANit-Java projects to support the Python side require you to recompile the Java project and place the updated jar in this directory for it to be available to PLANit-Python.